facebook/docusaurus/website/docs/advanced-plugins.md

 - generate which pages from those files
 - in those pages, which components to call and with what props

-We'll use [@docusaurus/plugin-content-blog](https://github.com/facebook/docusaurus/tree/master/packages/docusaurus-plugin-content-blog) as an examples to explain how to create a plugin.
+We'll use [@docusaurus/plugin-content-blog](https://github.com/facebook/docusaurus/tree/master/packages/docusaurus-plugin-content-blog) as an example to explain how to create a plugin.

 ### Module definition